 *For the Nail Knot, I used a Tie-Fast tool which makes tying this knot a breeze!

 Run several inches of the leader butt (orange line) past the tip of the tool, then use your thumb to pin the line against the flat spot on the tool.

 With the tag end through the notch of the tool, neatly wrap the tag end five to eight times going away from the tip.

 Secure the wraps with your index finger, and pass the tag end through the wraps and out the tip of the tool.

 Run about an inch of fly line (chartreuse) through the middle of the wraps.
 While still securing the wraps with your index finger, take your other hand and grab the tag end of the butt section (orange line).
 Quickly and sharply pull it away from the tool.

 If done correctly, the knot should have transferred from the tool onto the fly line without bunching up.
 Tug both ends of your leader butt (orange line) to tighten, then clip the excess.

 Wrap the backing around the core of the spool (a line spool simulates the reel spool here).

 Taking the tag end, make a simple overhand knot over the main line and snug it down.

 Pull the main line to tighten the knot.
-The 2 overhand knots will jam together against the spool.
-You may have to use your fingers to work the knot down a bit so it's nice and tight against the spool's surface.
+The two overhand knots will jam together against the spool.
+You may have to use your fingers to work the knot down tightly against the spool's surface.
 Clip the tag end.